 Practicals: Each separate report of practical work should be conspicuously labelled with the candidate's examination number only, and not with the candidate's name or college.
-Please also ensure that each report clearly indicates the subject and number of the exercise, e.g. Compilers, practical exercise 2.
+Please also ensure that each report clearly indicates the subject and number of the exercise, e.g. Compilers, practical exercise 3.
 See also the section on "Practical work".

-Calculators: The Regulations (pp. 208, 327) state that "The use of calculators is generally not permitted but certain kinds may be allowed for certain papers.
-Specifications of which papers and which types of calculators are permitted for those exceptional papers will be announced by the examiners in the Hilary Term preceding the examination."
-None of the computer science papers will require calculators.
+Calculators: The Regulations (pp. 208, 327) state that "The use of calculators is generally not permitted but certain kinds may be allowed for certain papers".